russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Was Marcus Aurelius' wife unfaithful?

-There have been historical accounts and rumors suggesting that Faustina might have been unfaithful, but the accuracy of these accounts is highly debated among historians.
+Despite historical accounts and rumors suggesting that Faustina might have been unfaithful, the accuracy of these accounts is highly debated among contemporary and modern historians.